refactorinqq/Emoticons/README.md

 ## Install

-Install [Minecraft Forge](http://files.minecraftforge.net/), download the latest stable version of jar file for available Minecraft version.
-Also install following mods: [McLib](https://www.curseforge.com/minecraft/mc-mods/mchorses-mclib).
+Install [Legacy Fabric](http://legacyfabric.net/), download the latest stable version of jar file for available Minecraft version.
 Put it in minecraft's `mods` folder, and launch the game.

-After that, Emoticons mod should be installed and will appear in Minecraft's mods menu.
-If Emoticons didn't appear in the mods menu, then something went wrong.
+After that, Emoticons mod should be installed!

 ## FAQ